AetiasHax/ds-rom/README.md

 - Extract all components of a ROM to files on disk.
 - Build ROMs using those files.
-- The files should be modifiable so that the a modded ROM can be built.
+- The files should be modifiable so that a modded ROM can be built.
 - The built ROMs should exactly match the originals when the files are unmodified.

 ## Extraction

 `ds-rom` has two representations of the ROM: raw and plain.
 To extract files from a ROM, it first reads the raw ROM, with the exact byte-for-byte content of the ROM file.
 Then, the plain ROM can extract all the components out of the raw ROM.
-Lastly, the plain ROM can be saved to files on disk
+Lastly, the plain ROM can be saved to files on disk.

 ```rs
 use ds_rom::{rom::{raw, Rom}};